Remembering the BLACK PANTHER PARTY

 Faced with the Black Panther Party’s tremendous growth and revolutionary orientation, the U.S. government struck back.
 It organized a massive political-military campaign, involving the FBI and police departments around the country, to destroy the Panthers’ leadership.

-In a now-well-documented campaign called “Operation: COINTELPRO, or Counterintelligence Program,” the FBI orchestrated covert operations—personally overseen by FBI Director J. Edgar Hoover—to provoke conflicts between the Black Panthers and other organizations.
+In a now-well-documented campaign called “Operation: COINTELPRO,” the FBI orchestrated covert operations—personally overseen by FBI Director J. Edgar Hoover—to provoke conflicts between Black Panthers and other organizations.
 They employed a network of infiltrators and provocateurs to disrupt the party’s discipline and leadership.

 Police attacks were common.
 Cops routinely raided party offices and the homes of Panther members.
 Dozens of Panthers were killed outright, often in cold blood.
-The most notable of these cop assassinations was the Dec.
-4, 1969, murder of Fred Hampton and Mark Clark in Chicago while he slept.
-He was 21 years old.
+The most notable of these cop assassinations was the December 4, 1969, murder of Fred Hampton and Mark Clark in Chicago while they slept.
+Hampton was 21 and Clark was 22 years old.

 Ericka Huggins (far left) next to Huey P Newton.